jclark/rpi-cm4-ptp-guide/fedora.md

 ## CM4-specific setup

-Fedora has some [documentation](https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi/HATs) on this.
+Fedora has some [documentation on Raspberri Pi HATs](https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi/HATs) that is also applicable to the CM4 with an IO board (even without additional HATs).

 TODO: The serial port explanation didn't seem consistent with what I had understood about the serial ports from the official Raspberry Pi [documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts).

+After making the changes in this section, I recommend shutting down (with `shutdown -h now`) and power cycling.

+TODO: Not sure if this is strictly necessary, but I had problems when I just rebooted without power cycling.

 ### Enable use of config.txt

-To enable use of config.txt, we have to make Fedora use the firmware device tree rather than the kernel device tree.
+To enable use of `config.txt`, in a similar way to Raspberry Pi OS, we have to make Fedora use the firmware device tree rather than the kernel device tree.

 First, remove the /boot/dtb symbolic link: